 To date, approximately 5,200 acres of the 8,000+ originally envisioned in the Open Space Initiative have been transferred to the City by the Irvine Company.
-These include Quail Hill, Shady Canyon, Bommer Canyon and Orchard Hills.
+These include Quail Hill, Shady Canyon, Bommer Canyon Preserve, and Orchard Hills.
 In the future, additional preservation areas will be incorporated into the Irvine Open Space Preserve, including lands in the Portola Springs area along Irvine’s northern border.

 Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP)